 We also live out the third moment of his baptism by involving him more and more with the life of the Christian community into which he entered one year ago today.

 We build friendships in our parish.
 We get involved with church committees and serve as liturgical ministers.
-We try to give back to the community that nurtures us, and we try to model for Sam what it will mean for him to grow into the Church.
+We try to give back to the community that nurtures us, and we try to model for our child what it will mean for him to grow into the Church.

 Today we celebrated his baptismal anniversary by lighting his baptismal candle and telling the story of his sacrament.